 Relocating to a brand new country is exciting.
 Exploring a new culture, tasting new cuisines, meeting new people.
 Before the fun can begin, though, you’re going to have to make your way down an overwhelming, sometimes stressful path.
-Here’s what you need to know when buying a property and moving to France to help things run as smoothly as possible.
+When buying property in France and making a big move, here’s what you need to know to help things run as smoothly as possible.

 Hiring a Removal Company and Other Pre-Moving Must-Dos